muon-spectroscopy-computational-project/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

    We know that the V4 region of the 16S gene is around 250 bp long.
 Anything significantly longer was likely a poorly assembled contig.
 We will remove any contigs longer than 275 base pairs using the **Screen.seqs** {% icon tool %} tool.
 2. **Remove low quality contigs** \\
    We will also remove any contigs containing too many ambiguous base calls.
+This is also done in the **Screen.seqs** {% icon tool %} tool.
 3. **Deduplicate sequences** \\
    Since we are sequencing many of the same organisms, there will likely be many identical contigs.
 To speed up downstream analysis we will determine the set of unique contigs using **Unique.seqs** {% icon tool %}.